 Some courses appear more than once since they are crosslisted, but crosslistings with Linguistics are not included here (any cross-listed course, i.e. a course for which there is a LING course number in addition to listings in other programs, can count as a LING course regardless of the subject label under which it was taken).
 There are also many graduate-level courses that can be counted toward the linguistics major; consult the undergraduate chair if you find one that you are interested in taking.

-For a 14-credit major, the student needs 20 free electives for a total of 34 credits to graduate.
+For a 14-credit major, the student needs 20 additional courses for a total of 34 credits to graduate.
 A grade of C- or better is required for any course counted toward the major.

 Students who achieve a GPA of 3.0 overall and 3.5 in the major, and who satisfactorily complete a senior research project under the supervision of a faculty member, will be awarded a degree with honors.
 You should declare your intention to pursue the degree with honors before the start of your senior year.
 You should also begin to narrow your thesis topic, and find a faculty sponsor, by this time.
 Contact Amy Forsyth in order to register for LING 4098 (398): Senior Thesis if you would like course credit for work on the thesis.